na-na-hi/renget/archive/how2playba.md

 Completing volume F gives you a new login screen, and so does reading the epilogue of Volume 4 chapter 2.

->can I change back my login screen?
+>Can I change back my login screen?
-No.
+Yes (in JP, wait for 3rd anni).

 >WTF I'm stuck in the story help!
 It's at volume 3 chapter 3 episode 24 (v3 c3 e24)
 [Example clear](https://youtu.be/lwA4emYpp_k), every newbie gets stuck on that.
 I'd recommend attempting it at level 40-50